Velocidex/velociraptor-web/content/docs/getting-started/deploying_clients.md

 ### Official release MSI

 The recommended way to install Velociraptor is via the release MSI on the Github release page.
-Since the Velociraptor requires a configuration file to specifically tell it where to connect to, we can not package the configuration file in the official release.
+Since the Velociraptor client requires a configuration file to specifically tell it where to connect to, we can not package the configuration file in the official release.
 Therefore the official MSI does not include a configuration file.